-DIY Shikakai Shampoo Recipe – This 100% herbal shampoo makes use of various herbs to make sure your hair is gently cleansed without stripping it of its natural oils.
+DIY Shikakai Shampoo Recipe – This 100% herbal shampoo makes use of various herbs to make sure your hair is gently cleansed and conditioned without stripping it of its natural oils.

 VIDEO INSTRUCTIONS

-Consistent use of this cleanser with herbal hair oils dedicated for premature greying will darken your hair to an extent.
+When combined with herbs like Amla or Henna, You could prevent premature greying of the hair.
+Consistent use of this cleanser along with homemade herbal hair oils like Amla oil will help darken your grey hair to a certain extent.

 Yes, absolutely.

-You can see the vitamins, minerals and antioxidants of each ingredient below.
-This will help you get a better understanding of why they are good for your hair.
+I have mentioned the vitamins, minerals and antioxidants present in each of the ingredients below so do check that out.
+This will help you get a better understanding on why they are good for your hair.

-Soap nuts or Reetha is a cleanser, It contains saponins which helps get rid of sweat and oils.
-Although it is a hypo allergic gentle cleanser, the effects may be different on every hair especially if the hair is already dry or damaged.
+Soap nuts or Reetha contains saponins which helps get rid of sweat, dirt and oil.
+Although it is a gentle cleanser, the effects may be different on every hair especially if your hair is already dry or damaged.

-So start using a small amount like 4 soap nuts and see how it fares on your hair and scalp.
-There is no one recipe that will suit everyone.
-So work with it until you find the perfect combination for your hair.
+So start by using a small amount like, 4 soap nuts and 2TB of flax seeds, see how it fares on your hair and scalp.
+Work with it until you find the perfect amount for your hair.

 Shikakai shampoo helps cleanse as well as nourish the hair and scalp.
 It keeps the scalp free of dandruff and other infections.